top of page

 'In the Songs for our Land mini-tour, we are performing a live concert adaptation of the score from 'BBC Our World: Turkey's Earthquake: Those Who Stayed'.
 This is a documentary I created which was broadcast in February 2024, on the one year anniversary of the earthquakes.
 After I composed the music to the film, I had the honour of arranging and recording the music with Entropies which we are incredibly proud to present to you this evening.

 The Turkey-Syria earthquakes happened in February 2023, killing over 50,000 people and displacing millions of families.
 In March that year, I decided to volunteer in one of the campsites in the city of Antakya.
 I ended up spending over four months in the region across the year, documenting how the earthquakes had impacted the lives of women and children.
 When I first went there, the community was suffering with grief and facing the immense consequences of not having homes, hospitals, or schools.
-As time passed, their problems began to grow, when detrimental rebuild plans were releasing deadly toxins into the air, harming both the locals and their agricultural produce.
+As time passed, their problems began to grow, with detrimental plans to rebuild causing the release of deadly toxins into the air, harming both the locals and their agricultural produce.

 Sadly, I had never visited the city before the earthquakes.
 But from all the stories I heard over a glass of homemade wine, I feel like I can imagine the spirit of the ancient city.
 Antakya (historically called Antioch) was home to a diverse mixture of faiths such as Orthodox Christians, Syriac Christians, Sunnis, and Alevis.
 Every street was home to mosques, churches and synagogues.
 It was a place often celebrated for its coexistence of multiple cultural and ethnic groups living in harmony, and also known for its traditional regional products including olive oil, soap, and fine silk.